orbitinghail/sqlsync/SCRATCH.md

   - it appears that it works fine, the only remaining work is to optimize the file change counter logic
 - can use fileHandle.createSyncAccessHandle() + minimal overhead

-# Priorities
-- networking abstraction
-- opfs journal
-- file journal (perhaps s3 journal?)
-- libwasm
-- e2e demo

 # Network
 - abstracts protocol + encoding
 - socket based abstraction designed for websockets
 - shared worker can use websocket, so can own the entire sqlsync lifecycle

-Currently, networking has the following flow:
+Networking has the following flow:

 ## sync timeline
 triggers: